-1.3.1 The use of personal protective equipment, such as (but not limited to) protection for the eyes, ears, feet and head is recommended.
+- 1.3.1 Evaluate the terrain to determine what accessories and attachments are needed to properly and safely perform the job.
+Only use accessories and attachments approved by Exmark. - 1.3.2 The use of personal protective equipment, such as (but not limited to) protection for the eyes, ears, feet, and head is recommended.

-This machine produces sound levels in excess of 85 dBA at the operator's ear when in operation.
+POTENTIAL HAZARD This machine produces sound levels in excess of 85 dBA at the operator's ear when in operation.
+WHAT CAN HAPPEN Exposure to sound levels of 85 dBA or above for extended periods of time can cause hearing loss.
+HOW TO AVOID THE HAZARD • Wear hearing protection when operating this machine.

-• Exposure to sound levels of 85 dBA or above for extended periods of time can cause hearing loss.
+1.3.3 While mowing, always wear substantial footwear and long trousers.
+Do not operate equipment when barefoot or when wearing open sandals.

-- Wear hearing protection when operating this machine. - 1.3.2 While mowing, always wear substantial footwear and long trousers.
-Do not operate equipment when barefoot or when wearing open sandals. - 1.3.3 Thoroughly inspect the area where the equipment is to be used and remove all stones, sticks, wires, bones and other foreign objects which may damage the equipment or cause personal injury to the operator or bystanders.
+1.3.4 Thoroughly inspect the area where the equipment is to be used and remove all stones, sticks, wires, bones, and other foreign objects which may damage the equipment or cause personal injury to the operator or bystanders.